Semantically Adversarial Learnable Filters: Problem Definition

 Adversarial attacks can be untargeted or targeted.
 The perturbation of an {\em untargeted} attack is crafted to simply evade the original label, whereas the perturbation of a {\em targeted} attack is crafted to induce the prediction of a {\em specific} label, $\dot{y}_t\neq y$.
-In this paper, we focus on untargeted attacks, which are normally more efficient~\cite{carlini2017towards} than targeted attacks that generally require larger distortions and longer times to design a perturbation that leads to the desired (adversarial) label~\cite{kwon2020classification}.
+In this paper, we focus on untargeted attacks, which are normally more efficient~\cite{carlini2017towards} than targeted attacks, {which generally require} larger distortions and longer time to craft a perturbation that reaches the desired (adversarial) label~\cite{kwon2020classification}.